Skip to Content

 Kansas

-Kansas is an interesting state when it comes to amber because it has its own unique variant, namely the jelinite amber.
+Kansas is an interesting state when it comes to amber because it has its own unique variant, namely the Jelinite amber.
 Jelinite amber was designated as the official state gemstone of Kansas in 2018.

 Still, you have a high chance of finding this specimen.
-You can search for jelinite amber in the lignite beds that span across the Smoky Hill River south of Carneiro, in Eastern Kansas, Ellsworth County.
+You can search for Jelinite amber in the lignite beds that span across the Smoky Hill River south of Carneiro, in Eastern Kansas, Ellsworth County.

 TIP: For a complete rockhounding guide in Kansas, check out this article.